UoB-COMSM0166/2026-group-27/README.md

 * Technical Glitches:

-A major issue identified was that the "Enter" key would only function if the mouse cursor was specifically positioned over the game window.
+A major issue identified was that the Enter key would only function if the mouse cursor was specifically positioned over the game window.

 * Game Mechanics: